 Knowing you need help is only half the battle.
-With so many choices in the managed detection and response (MDR) and managed security services (MSS)space, it’s imperative that SMBs select the right provider for their specific needs.
-Pondurance not only delivers every service on that SMB “wish list” with a combination of best-in-class technology, 24/7 coverage and some of the best cybersecurity talent in the industry, but does so with an emphasis on collaboration and communication with clients.
-Pondurance’s high-touch approach and commitment to defending the human experience has proven to be successful for clients looking to shore up their security posture and evolve with the ever-changing threat landscape.
+With so many choices in the managed detection and response (MDR) and managed security services space, it’s imperative that SMBs select the right provider for their specific needs.
+Pondurance not only delivers every service on that SMB “wish list” with a combination of best-in-class technology, 24/7 coverage, and some of the best cybersecurity talent in the industry but does so with an emphasis on collaboration and communication with clients.
+Pondurance’s high-touch approach and commitment to defending the human experience have proven to be successful for clients looking to shore up their security posture and evolve with the ever-changing threat landscape.

-Stay tuned as we dive deeper into more of the findings from Attackers Don’t Sleep, But Your Employees Need To report here at the Pondurance blog, and please join us for an enlightening webinar with Lyndon Brown, Chief Strategy Officer with Pondurance, and guest speaker Jeff Pollard, VP, Principal Analyst with Forrester, as they discuss the findings of this Forrester Consulting study and provide guidance for achieving the 24/7 security operations center (SOC) coverage required to help SMBs respond to cyberthreats.
+Stay tuned as we dive deeper into more of the findings from Attackers Don’t Sleep, But Your Employees Need To report here at the Pondurance blog, and please join us for an enlightening webinar with Lyndon Brown, Chief Strategy Officer with Pondurance, and guest speaker Jeff Pollard, Vice President, Principal Analyst with Forrester Consulting, as they discuss the findings of this Forrester Consulting study and provide guidance for achieving the 24/7 security operations center coverage required to help SMBs respond to cyber threats.